shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

     **pl_Refresh_People_SharePoint_Option2 (3),** and select **Create
     (4)**.

-    ![A screenshot of a computer AI-generated content may be incorrect.](../media/lab-05/image22.png)
+    ![ AI-generated content may be incorrect.](../media/lab-05/image22.png)

-### Task 5: Create Until Activity
+## Task 5: Create Until Activity

 1. You will be navigated to the Data Pipeline screen.
 From the menu, select **Activities**.